Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 </resources>
 ```

-Inside the `<resources></resources>` part, put in all the values that product overlay has differences with the vendor overlay.
+Inside the `<resources></resources>` part, put in all the values that the product overlay has differences from the vendor overlay.
 You can use online text difference checkers for this part. **Read all the examples carefully for guidance.**

 ### Examples